-Mayaro virus (MAYV) is a positive-sense single stranded RNA virus that belongs to the genus Alphavirus, a member of the Togaviridae family of viruses.
-It is a member of the Semliki Forest antigenic sero-complex, a serological group within the Alphavirus genus, and is closely related to Chickungunya virus (CHIKV) (Esposito, D.L.A).
+Mayaro virus (MAYV) is a positive-sense, single-stranded RNA virus, belonging to the alphavirus genus and togaviridae family.
+It is a member of the Semliki Forest antigenic sero-complex, a serological group within the alphavirus genus, and is closely related to Chikungunya virus (CHIKV) (Esposito, D.L.A).

-MAYV is an arthropod-borne virus that is thought to be transmitted by Haemagogus mosquitoes to forest dwelling non-human primates and migratory birds, which act as reservoirs for the virus.
-Humans can be infected when working or living in forest areas where MAYV is prevalent.
+MAYV is an arthropod-borne virus, thought to be transmitted by Haemagogus mosquitoes to forest-dwelling non-human primates and migratory birds, which act as natural reservoirs for the virus.
+Humans can be infected when working or living in forested areas where MAYV is prevalent.
 Studies suggest that MAYV may be also transmitted by the Aedes aegypti mosquito, raising concerns that the virus could spread to urban areas where A. aegypti are widespread.

 MAYV is recognised as an emerging virus with the potential to cause a major epidemic in Central and South American countries.
 Currently, there is no licensed prophylactic vaccine or specific treatment for MAYV fever.
-Prevention of MAYV is through vector control measures to reduce transmission of the virus.
-Given the geographical distribution of MAYV and the similarity of the symptoms of Mayaro fever to infections caused by other arboviruses such Dengue fever, Chikungunya and Zika virus, it is considered important to be able to differentiate diagnostically between these arboviral diseases (CDC).
-Diagnosis of MAYV infection may be achieved by serological testing for MAYV specific IgM antibodies using enzyme immunoassays (EIA).
-However, cross reactivity with related viruses can reduce assay sensitivity and prevent accurate diagnosis (Figueiredo, ML).
+Standard prevention of MAYV is through vector control measures to reduce transmission of the virus.
+Given the geographical distribution of MAYV and the similarity of the symptoms of Mayaro fever to other infections caused by other arboviruses such Dengue fever, Chikungunya and Zika virus, it is considered important to be able to differentiate diagnostically between these arboviral diseases (CDC).
+Diagnosis of MAYV infection may be achieved by serological testing for MAYV-specific IgM antibodies, using enzyme-linked immunoassays.
+However, cross-reactivity with related viruses is a notorious issue that reduces assay sensitivity and hampers accurate diagnosis (Figueiredo, ML).